tiy-chs-ruby/assignments-june-2015/1.4-atm-classes/README.md

 - [ ] Write an ATM program
   - [ ] Checkpoint: Create `assignment.rb`
   - [ ] Checkpoint: Use [what we did in class](http://rpearce.gitbooks.io/ruby-june-2015/content/notes/1-4.html) and [what we did at the end of yesterday](http://rpearce.gitbooks.io/ruby-june-2015/content/notes/1-3.html) as a reference
+  - [ ] Checkpoint: Parse the provided CSV in to `User` class instances
+  - [ ] Checkpoint: User Flow
     - [ ] prompt me for my name
       - [ ] If I enter nothing, then it should continue to prompt me for my name (bonus for a witty message)
     - [ ] prompt me for what I would like to do
       - [ ] 1.
 Check my balance, 2.
 Withdraw Funds or 3.
 Cancel
       - [ ] if I enter a number that is not within this list, it needs to continue to prompt me to enter either 1, 2 or 3 (this should not be hardcoded--use `.count` and a Range to programmatically figure out what numbers are acceptable)
       - [ ] Check Balance
         - [ ] print to the console `"Your balance is __$$$__"`
       - [ ] Cancel
         - [ ] print to the console `"Thank you and please come again."`
       - [ ] Withdraw Funds
         - [ ] prompt for how much money to withdraw
           - [ ] if the amount is greater than the amount of money in the machine, print that the machine doesn't have that much money
           - [ ] if the amount is greater than the amount of money the user has available, print that the user has insufficient funds
           - [ ] if all is well, tell them to please take their money and then tell them their new balance
-  - [ ] Checkpoint: Use at least 1 `class`
-  - [ ] Checkpoint: Use at least 1 public `class` _instance_ method (you will likely need more)
     - [ ] Complete: Pushed `assignment.rb`
+    - [ ] HARD MODE: Separate your class(es) in to different files of the same name as the class and require them in to your main `assignment.rb` file

 ## Additional Resources
 * [Ruby Class Docs](http://ruby-doc.org/core-2.2.2/Class.html)